WHY EMPLOYERS PARTNER WITH VPA

 In today’s competitive world, it’s challenging for small to medium size employers to attract and retain top quality employees.
 Joining Value Point Associates (VPA) enables you to offer high quality benefits that are typically only offered by larger corporations at a similar cost structure to those larger companies.

-Value Point Associates is a national Employer Member Association.
-Businesses pay an annual fee to join the association, providing them access to “large company” employee benefits at cost, including:
+Value Point Associates is a national Employer Member Association that provides you with access to “large company” employee benefits at cost, including:

 • 401(k) Plans

 • Group Life Insurance

 • Disability Insurance

 These are benefits that most job seekers believe can only be found in a large corporate environment.
 VPA membership helps you attract and retain the best and brightest employees in today’s competitive job market.

 Multiple Employer Plans (MEPs) were created to give more small businesses the opportunity to offer their employees a tax-advantaged retirement savings plan.
 Companies that don’t have the resources or the infrastructure to handle a retirement plan costs and administration independently can pool together to share the burden.
 Each MEP is organized and run by an entity like Value Point Associates, which is known as the MEP sponsor.
 The MEP sponsor is responsible for administrative duties and, in most cases, has fiduciary liability for the plan.
 A closed MEP is made up of more than one unrelated employer (with employees) and a sponsor that is a bona fide group, association, or organization—such as VPA.
 Only member employers of the bona fide group can participate in the plan, and member employers must also be able to make plan-related decisions.